Marion County EMA, ALDOT and residents gear up for next round of winter weather

 “Uh, we went sledding.
 We’ve had a blast.
 It’s been great,” Christopher said.

-John McWilliams with ALDOT says they have crews near I-22 and will treat the area throughout the night.
+John McWilliams with ALDOT said they have crews near I-22 and will treat the area throughout the night.

 “We have our priorities.
 The interstate.
 Your roads to and from the hospitals and work your way down from there,” McWilliams said.

-Marion County EMA Director Eric Terrell says they still have crews treating some parts of the county from the weather earlier in the week.
+Marion County EMA Director Eric Terrell said they still have crews treating some parts of the county from the weather earlier in the week.

 “The power crews are still out there, trying to clean up from Monday and Tuesday,” Terrell said.

-He says his crews are ready to answer the call and he hopes this round of weather will be easier to deal with.
+He said his crews are ready to answer the call and he hopes this round of weather will be easier to deal with.

 “So, we are really concerned that’s going to make the snow and ice coming into tonight is going to make that worse and go back to square one and have to start all over,” Terrell said.